How to Gain Muscle By Increasing Natural Testosterone Production

 By Christopher Walker

-Different types of exercise have different effects on our endocrine system, and they also impact the rate at which our bodies are able to churn out testosterone.
+Different types of exercise have different effects on our endocrine system, and impact the rate at which our bodies are able to churn out testosterone.
+Learn exactly how to train to unlock your high testosterone levels and maximize your muscle gains.

 What you'll find in this article are actionable sections exploring the research behind various types of training — building muscle for your chest, shoulders, arms, legs and back — and how they affect testosterone levels and production.
 We also go into detail about building muscle in general and what movements are the best for each body part (according to research, that is).